wenbinyugroup/OpenSG/paper.md

 TODO (Akshat)

-NOTE: As a placeholder, I pulled in the text from `theory.rst`
+NOTE: As a placeholder, I pulled in the text from `theory.rst`, but this should be rewritten to be a simple summary and avoid details.
+JOSS papers typically don't include extensive theoretical content.

 ## Beam Structures